Bad Brains (album): Reissues

-Bad Brains regained the rights to the album from ROIR in 2020, and reissued the album on vinyl, CD, and digital outlets on their own Bad Brains Records imprint via a pressing and distribution with ORG Music.
+Bad Brains regained the rights to the album from ROIR in 2020, and reissued the album on vinyl, CD, yellow cassette and digital outlets on their own Bad Brains Records imprint via a pressing and distribution with ORG Music.
 A limited edition pressing of the album with Blue Note Records-inspired cover art and layout scheme, designed by former Alternative Tentacles graphic artist John Yates, was released at the same time as the original cover's reissue, on translucent green vinyl.

 Re-recordings

 Many of the album's tracks were re-recorded for their 1983 follow-up, Rock for Light, with the exception of "Don't Need It", "The Regulator", "Jah Calling", "Leaving Babylon", "Pay to Cum", "I Luv I Jah".
 The instrumental final track on Bad Brains, titled "Intro", became the first nine seconds of Rock for Lights title song.